 Tom DeBlass DVD – Submission Escapes DVD Verdict

 All in all, DeBlass has put together a real gem when escapes are concerned.
 Since I bought the set I haven’t looked back.
 The DVD set is far from expensive and is totally legit.
-Simply put, it offers a way out of most difficult positions in BJJ.
-It probably won’t work against everyone, every time, but for now it has kept me safe in positions that were troublesome for me in the past.
+Simply put, it offers a way out of the most difficult positions in BJJ.
+It probably won’t work against everyone, every time, but for now, it has kept me safe in positions that were troublesome for me in the past.
 So I for one, am sticking with it and highly recommending it.